Nuclear power: Power plants

-Nuclear power plants are thermal power stations that generate electricity by harnessing the thermal energy released from nuclear fission.
-A fission nuclear power plant is generally composed of: a nuclear reactor, in which the nuclear reactions generating heat take place; a cooling system, which removes the heat from inside the reactor; a steam turbine, which transforms the heat into mechanical energy; an electric generator, which transforms the mechanical energy into electrical energy.
+Nuclear power plants are thermal power stations that generate electricity by using the thermal energy released from nuclear fission.
+A fission nuclear power plant is generally composed of: a nuclear reactor, in which the nuclear reactions generating heat take place; a cooling system, which removes the heat from inside the reactor; a steam turbine, which converts the heat into mechanical energy; an electric generator, which converts the mechanical energy into electrical energy.

 When a neutron hits the nucleus of a uranium-235 or plutonium atom, it can split the nucleus into two smaller nuclei, which is a nuclear fission reaction.
 The reaction releases energy and neutrons.
 The released neutrons can hit other uranium or plutonium nuclei, causing new fission reactions, which release more energy and more neutrons.
 This is called a chain reaction.
 In most commercial reactors, the reaction rate is contained by control rods that absorb excess neutrons.
 The controllability of nuclear reactors depends on the fact that a small fraction of neutrons resulting from fission are delayed.
 The time delay between the fission and the release of the neutrons slows changes in reaction rates and gives time for moving the control rods to adjust the reaction rate.

 Fuel cycle

 The nuclear fuel cycle begins when uranium is mined, enriched, and manufactured into nuclear fuel (1), which is delivered to a nuclear power plant.
 After use, the spent fuel is delivered to a reprocessing plant (2) or to a final repository (3).
 In nuclear reprocessing, 95% of spent fuel can potentially be recycled to be returned to use in a power plant (4).

-The life cycle of nuclear fuel starts with uranium mining.
-The uranium ore is then converted into a compact ore concentrate form, known as yellowcake (U_{3}O_{8}), to facilitate transport.
+The nuclear fuel cycle starts with uranium mining.
+The uranium ore is then converted into a compact ore concentrate, known as yellowcake (U_{3}O_{8}), to facilitate transport.
 Fission reactors generally need uranium-235, a fissile isotope of uranium.
 The concentration of uranium-235 in natural uranium is low (about 0.7%).
 Some reactors can use this natural uranium as fuel, depending on their neutron economy.
 These reactors generally have graphite or heavy water moderators.
 For light water reactors, the most common type of reactor, this concentration is too low, and it must be increased by a process called uranium enrichment.
 In civilian light water reactors, uranium is typically enriched to 3.5–5% uranium-235.
 The uranium is then generally converted into uranium oxide (UO_{2}), a ceramic, that is then compressively sintered into fuel pellets, a stack of which forms fuel rods of the proper composition and geometry for the particular reactor.

-After some time in the reactor, the fuel will have reduced fissile material and increased fission products, until its use becomes impractical.
+After some time in the reactor, the fuel have reduced fissile material and increased fission products, until its use becomes impractical.
 At this point, the spent fuel will be moved to a spent fuel pool which provides cooling for the thermal heat and shielding for ionizing radiation.
 After several months or years, the spent fuel is radioactively and thermally cool enough to be moved to dry storage casks or reprocessed.